 The franchise itself is already wacky, and the production gets odder and odder as the director and more and more actors attach themselves to the project.

 Video game movies vary wildly in quality.
 Some are great, others are passible blockbusters, and others are complete trash.
-We won't know where Borderlands will fall until it is released, but there's clearly a lot of surprising talent behind the project.
-T
+We won't know where Borderlands will fall until it premieres, but there's clearly a lot of surprising talent behind the project.

-Currently, the Borderlands film does not have a release date.
+Currently, we do not know when the Borderlands film will come out.
 Actress Ariana Greenblatt confirmed that the Borderlands movie was filming via Twitter on April 1.
 With how movie productions work, this likely means the film is only a year or two away.

-Other factors may also push back its release.
-Movie theaters are still struggling to reopen due to Covid-19, so Lionsgate might push Borderlands release after its unveiled if it isn't offloaded to a streaming service.
+Other factors may also push back its premiere.
+Movie theaters are still struggling to reopen due to Covid-19, so Lionsgate might push Borderlands to come out later if it isn't offloaded to a streaming service.

 Is there a Borderlands movie trailer?

-No. The movie is still being filmed and we don't have a release date, so no trailer for the project exists at this time.
+No. The movie is still being filmed, so no trailer for the project exists at this time.
 If you want to get a feel for what the games are like, you can check out a trailer for Borderlands 3 below.